 - Determine Eligibility for a Deferred Sales Trust – An attorney can also help you evaluate the suitability of a DST for your situation, including whether applicable tax laws will allow you to defer tax liabilities for an asset sale through a DST.

 - Structure the Trust – Your attorney can help you complete the paperwork needed to structure the trust, including drafting and executing the trust document and the installment payment agreement between yourself and the trust.
-Applicable laws and regulations require you to expressly structure the trust as a DST and form it in advance of closing on the sale of the asset or the applicable tax trigger date.
+Applicable laws and regulations require you to structure the trust expressly as a DST and form it in advance of closing on the sale of the asset or the applicable tax trigger date.

-- Transfer the Assets Into the Trust – An attorney can also assist you with transferring the asset(s) into the trust, including executing necessary paperwork like deeds or title transfers.
+- Transfer the Assets into the Trust – An attorney can also assist you with transferring the asset(s) into the trust, including executing necessary paperwork like deeds or title transfers.

 - Manage and Benefit from the Trust – After the sale, the person or company you’ve appointed to serve as trustee of the DST can manage and invest the sale proceeds and distribute income and principal as required by the installment payment agreement.